DL302/ccoursecode/README.md

 # ccoursecode
 Some C programming assignments for a course.
-The program description of each program is found either in the form of a comment at the top of the C file or in the README found in the folder that the C file is in. rinter.c is another c file, but it wasn't necessarily an assignment.
+The program description of each program is found either in the form of a comment at the top of the C file or in the README found in the folder that the C file is in.
+The folder `optional_exercises` should be self explanatory